-Weight Tampering At Benapole Port: Scammers go scot-free
+Weight tampering at Benapole port: Scammers go scot-free

 The admin ID holders used to control the computers at the port to edit and erase data from the backend using "Any Desk" software remotely, the expert said.

-Pointing out some loopholes in the system, the IT expert said the software lacked simple security measures such as unique user IDs for designated persons and multiple authentication systems.
+Pointing out some loopholes in the system, the IT expert said the software lacked simple security measures such as unique user IDs for officials and multiple authentication systems.

-"Now it is almost impossible to track down the versions of the weight they had deleted or tampered since the software has no database logs," he said, adding that the software operated with a standalone server, which is a major flaw.
+"Now it is almost impossible to track down the versions of the weight they had deleted or tampered with since the software keeps no database logs," he said, adding that the software operated with a standalone server, which is a major flaw.

 HOW IT CAME TO LIGHT